Defmoves/its-a-god-awful-small-affair/README.md

 I've just started Eric Elliot's [Composing Software](https://leanpub.com/composingsoftware), now while I'm not ready to write code in "point free style" yet, I have been considering the flexibility of reducers.
 So when I saw the input as an array... well I just could not help but think of a reducer solution.

 On refection this is less that ideal, while the **commandBotReducer** is likely fine, the **inputReducer** is a little mad.
 Not to mention that nesting one reducer inside another leads to some odd circular thinking, and lacks the legibility I prefer.
-This became obvious midway, yet as I was trying to hit the deadline I forwent the refactor.
+This became obvious midway, yet in trying to hit the deadline I forwent the refactor.

 #### Refactor all the things